KxSystems/docs/docs/license/gcp-insights.md

     manager software determines that you are not licensed to use KX Insights™, the license manager software will halt KX Insights™.

-3.  **Updates.**
-    Upon Kx’s commercial
-    release of an update or a modified version of KX Insights™ which incorporates new features and other improvements in performance or functionality from the previous version (“**Update**”), Kx will make the Update available to you provided this Agreement is in force for the year in which the Update is commercially released.
-Updates will be made available at the Kx landing page in Azure Marketplace.
+3.  **Updates.** Upon Kx’s commercial release of an update or a modified version of KX Insights™ which incorporates new features and other improvements in performance or functionality from the previous version (“**Update**”), Kx will make the Update available to you provided this Agreement is in force for the year in which the Update is commercially released.
+Updates will be made available at the Kx landing page in GCP.

 4.  **No support or maintenance.**
     Access to KX Insights™ is provided to you without any support (consulting services) or maintenance (error corrections).

-5.  **Audit.**
-    Kx shall be permitted
-    to audit pertinent records and computers of User and where applicable attend User’s facilities or if applicable the premises of the organization which you represent for the purpose of conducting inspections of your records and computers in order to confirm your compliance with the terms of this Agreement.
+5.  **Audit.** Kx shall be permitted to audit pertinent records and computers of User and where applicable attend User’s facilities or if applicable the premises of the organization which you represent for the purpose of conducting inspections of your records and computers in order to confirm your compliance with the terms of this Agreement.

-## 5. Ownership of KX Insights™
+## 5. Ownership of Kx Insights™

 1. User acknowledges and agrees that Kx owns all right, title and interest in KX Insights™ and documentation and any Intellectual